infretis/infretis/examples/gromacs/puckering/README.md

 python -m pip install -e .
 cd examples/gromacs/puckering/ # we will perform the exercise within this folder
 ```

+## Questions
+There are no questions in this section.

 # Step 1: System definition and topology generation

 Draw your favorite 6-ringed molecule in Avogadro in an $^4\text{C}_1$ conformation.
 Be sure to complete the valence of each atom.